 All developers/sponsors wishing to participate must notify us by April 10, 2020 in to receive additional details.
 Contact information is located on page 3 of the Request for Proposals.

 Due Diligence Documents and Resources

-Due diligence documents and other resources referenced in the RFP will be listed here when they are made available.
-The documents are anticipated to be available by April 15, 2020.
+Due diligence documents and other resources referenced in the RFP are available by downloading the ZIP file below.